Edwards-R/understanding_docs/nomenclatural-divergence.md

 |---|---|---|
 |Stable|Unstable|Stable

 However, there are two critical flaws in this approach.
 The first is that the switch-over period has been observed to last decades at the very least, with the likely limiting factor being human lifespan.
-Such a long time period means that instability operates for far longer than is considered acceptable, especially given the ease of solutions.
+In the more extreme cases, particularly where identification material is infrequently published, nomenclatural divergence can persist for multiple lifetimes.
+Such a long time period means that nomenclatural instability operates for far longer than is acceptable, especially given the ease of solutions.

 Secondly, *a good, long-term, system should never forget*.
 Forgetting is antithetical to the very purpose of a safe, long-term, storage system for data.
-Accordingly, using 'forgetting' as a method to manage a functional limitation simply will not suffice for the purpose of long term data storage.
+Using 'forgetting' as a method to manage a functional limitation simply will not suffice for the purpose of long term data storage.
 There is much more to be said about the downstream negative results of 'forgetting' about something, but for the purpose of this document it is enough to say that implementing 'forgetting' as a management system is an unacceptably poor solution.

 ## Conclusion
-Nomenclatural disjunctions within the Linnaean taxonomic system are situations where a taxonomic name and concept diverge from each other.
-The current Linnaean taxonomic system does not have the means to safely handle nomenclatural disjunction and instead pretends to ignore the problem.
+Nomenclatural disjunctions within the Linnaean taxonomic system are situations where a name and taxonomic concept diverge from each other.
+The current Linnaean taxonomic system does not have the means to safely handle nomenclatural disjunction and instead pretends to solve the issue by ignoring the problem.
 As a result of nomenclatural disjunction, users of the Linnaean taxonomic system (including users of taxonomic data) must always be aware of nomenclatural changes in all taxa and regions that their data relate to, so that they might manually resolve the disjunction.
+This burden of knowledge is *extremely* extensive and, in the real world, utterly impractical in the vast majority of use cases.

-Existing design patterns in data handling, specifically versioning, can solve nomenclatural disjunction.
+The use of versioning can solve nomenclatural disjunction.
 However, the specific placement of where and how this versioning should be implemented is not year clear.

 [Next page](./layers-in-taxonomy.md)